trishume/sympy-wiki-with-svn/GSoC-2011-Application-Matthew-Rocklin:-Random-Variables.md

-# GSoC 2011 Proposal Random Variables
+# GSoC 2011 Application Matthew Rocklin: Random Variables
 This will be a project proposal for GSoC 2011 by [Matthew Rocklin](http://people.cs.uchicago.edu/~mrocklin).
 Any and all advice/feedback is welcome either via this wiki, the sympy mailing list, or direct e-mail at mrocklin cs uchicago edu.

 ##Basics